 - Add your lemon.

-- Last add your cooked pasta to the spinach and chickpeas and toss to coat.
+- Last, add the cooked pasta to the spinach and chickpeas and toss to coat.

 - Serve immediately.

-Yes it will!
-You can add cooked grilled chicken (or any type of chicken for that matter) to this recipe to bulk it up and to add protein.
+- Adding protein to this pasta: You can add cooked grilled chicken (or any type of chicken or protein for that matter) to this recipe to bulk it up and to add protein.
 It will taste great.

-Yes.
-Whenever I re-heat pasta in the microwave, I will dampen a paper towel and place that over the pasta before heating it.
+- Reheating this pasta: Whenever I reheat this pasta, I use the microwave.
+To do this I will dampen a paper towel and place that over the pasta before heating it.
 This will provide moisture to the pasta during the heating process and keep it from drying out.
 Just be careful removing the moist paper towel after heating because it will be hot.

-Yes.
-I prefer this recipe with the chicken broth but I know we all cannot go running out to the store to buy ingredients all the time.
-You can substitute vegetable broth or reserved pasta water (scoop out some of the salted pasta water before you drain your pasta).
+- If you do not have chicken broth: You can substitute it with vegetable broth or reserved pasta water (scoop out some of the salted pasta water before you drain your pasta).

-I hope you give this pasta recipe and try.
+I hope you give this pasta recipe and try and see why it is one of our favorite chickpea recipes.
 It is a great meal that everyone loves and it is so easy to make.

 Pasta with Chickpeas Spinach and Lemon